akka/akka-grpc/docs/src/main/paradox/server/akka-http.md

 ### Tying it all together

-Finally we can combine the routes and serve them.
-Remember we need to use `bindAndHandleAsync` to enable HTTP/2 support:
+Finally we can combine the routes and serve them:

 Scala
 :  @@snip [AuthenticatedGreeterServer.java](/plugin-tester-scala/src/main/scala/example/myapp/helloworld/AuthenticatedGreeterServer.scala) { #combined }